nikoss/my-translation-contributions/README.md

       (file manager)
       complete translation of the application

+.

 - Explain_and_Send_Screenshot
       (Chrome Browser extension)
       translation of the website

+.

+- FTP Server (swiftp)
+      (an FTP server for your android device)
+      complete translation of the application

 - Good Weather
       (weather app for android)